gorillalogic/clean-code-sql/README.md

 FROM     Employees;
 ```

-Use Alias with table + column to specify when the values come from
+Use Alias with table + column to specify when the values come from.

 Bad: